mccutcheonlab/FED_RT/README.md

 ## Upgrade V5 ( Dec 2024)
 **RTFED handles reconnecting FED3 devices during a running experiment, e.g. you can switch off a FED to fix jamming and then reconnect it and RTFED keeps logging the data from the device.**

+## Upgrade V6 (Dec 2024)
+**RTFED GUI handles multiple FED3 units better than before.
+Some issues are also fixed for FR vs Free Feeding modes.**

 # DOWNLOAD THE [RTFED_GUI.ZIP](https://github.com/Htbibalan/FED_RT/blob/main/source/) and run the RTFED(WINDOWS).exe from /dist.

 # Step by step instructions for setting up RTFED